- Yokohama-shi Top Page

 Last Updated January 27, 2022

-Around 1944, when the Pacific War was intense, the large-scale house turned into a field, plowed and dug air raid shelters to evacuate due to lack of food.
+Around 1944, when the Pacific War was intense, in a large-scale house, due to food shortages, the garden was turned into a field, plowed, and dug air raid shelters for evacuation.

 I was digging a hole in Motoyashiki in Okubo.
-However, there was a sound of the kettle and a stone at the end of the wax, and when I dug out the stone, there were many fist-sized stones with sutras.
+However, there was a sound of a katsun and a stone at the end of the crouch, and when I dug out the stone, a lot of fist-sized stones written by the sutras came out one after another.

-And a bone pot came out from under the dug stone.
-There was also a stone monument that seemed to have been buried indecently.
+And a bone pot came out under the dug stone.
+Nearby there was a stone monument that seemed to have been buried in the masses.

-A monk who could calm the spirit was called from Kamakura.
+A monk who was going to calm the spirit from Kamakura was called.

-And he set up a plate monument on the land where he was currently enshrined and buried it carefully.
+And he set up a monument on the land where he was currently enshrined, and buried it carefully.

 According to the story of a 90-year-old grandmother who stood at that time ...

-About 600 years ago, when there was a center of politics in Kyoto, when there was a center of politics in Kyoto, a princess of a clan who had a power, a man named `` Midorihime '' fell in love with a young man I did.
+About 600 years ago, in the Northern and Southern Dynasties, when the center of politics was in Kyoto, a princess of a clan who had power, a person named `` Midorihime '' fell in love with a young man.
+I did it.

-But before the young man could tell his feelings, the young man had left for his position in the eastern country.
+But before the young man was told his feelings, the young man left for the eastern mandate.

-Once upon a time, Musashi's country was a time when it was thought to be the end of the north.
+Once upon a time, Musashi's country was a time when it was thought like the end of the north.

-I think that the princess had arrived at Okubo.
+I think the princess has often reached this Okubo.

-However, when he arrived at this village, close to the country where young people live, he was sick and couldn't walk a step.
+However, when he arrived at this village, close to the country where young people lived, he was already sick and couldn't walk a step.

-The villagers listened to the story of the princess and cared for them, but they seem to have finally disappeared.
+The villagers heard the story of the princess and took care of them, but they seemed to have stopped at last.

-It seems that he cut a plate monument so that he could make a Buddha without hesitation, piled a stone with a sutra on the tomb, and buried it in Negoro.
+He said that he had squeezed a plate monument so that he could form a Buddha without hesitation, piled stones with sutras on the tomb, and buried them around.

-But when the monument was dug out, it would be interesting that the monk re-carved what was 1336 of the South Dynasty to the fourth year of the North Dynasty.
-I wonder if he was the boy of the North Dynasty in that era.
+However, when the monument was dug out, it is interesting that the monk was re-engraved from the southern dynasty in 1336 as the fourth year of the court sentence of the North.
+I wonder if he was the boy of the North Dynasty at that time.

 Contact